Lordship Recreation Ground

 Lordship Recreation Ground is a public park in Tottenham, London Borough of Haringey.
 It is over 20 ha in size.
 Access is from Lordship Lane and from opposite Downhills Park in Downhills Park Road.
 It stretches approximately 750m north-south.
-The River Moselle runs through the park from west to east and the park also includes a small lake.
+The Moselle Brook runs through the park from west to east and the park also includes a small lake.

 Development

 The recreation ground opened in 1932, and includes a variety of recreational facilities, including tennis courts and a small theatre.
 In 1938, the Minister of Transport opened a 'Model Traffic Area', a scaled-down road network where children can use model cars or cycles.
 The Model Traffic Area was designed to teach children about road traffic in a safe environment.

 In 2009, as a result of a public vote, the recreation ground received a £400,000 grant for major refurbishment.

 Recognition

 In 2013 the park received a Green Flag Award, and won a gold prize in the London in Bloom awards.
 Lordship Recreation Ground is protected in perpetuity as a Fields in Trust Queen Elizabeth II Field.